 Caring for a Close Relative with a Serious Health Condition

 New Yorkers have the right to be with their families in times of need without having to put their economic security at risk.
 The time you spend caring for a loved one with a serious health condition is critical.
-A close relative includes:
+Under Paid Family Leave, the list of family members you can take care of is expansive and includes:

 A serious health condition is an illness, injury, impairment, or physical or mental condition that involves: